-Figure 6 shows the use of retained publications.
+Figure 6 on page 22 shows the use of retained publications.
 In this case the subscriber receives a retained publication that was published before the subscriber registered its subscription.

-In Figure 7 on page 23, the subscriber registers its subscription with the Pub0nReq0n1y option, so it does not receive the retained publication until it sends a Request Update message to the broker (by which time the earlier retained publication has been replaced by a later one).
+In Figure 7, the subscriber registers its subscription with the Pub0nReq0nly option, so it does not receive the retained publication until it sends a Request Update message to the broker (by which time the earlier retained publication has been replaced by a later one).